 The optimum pH for enzyme activity is between 5.5 and 6.0, with reasonable activity between 5.0 and 7.0.

-The enzyme preparation is relatively stable when stored at 5°C and 20°C up to 1 year with little loss of activity.
+The enzyme preparation is relatively stable when stored at 5°C and 20°C for up to one year with little loss of activity.

 2.1.2 Technological purpose of the enzyme